 This is primarily reviewing the customer experience as it is.
 It involves examining the reality of the business operations in serving its customers.
 A business will look into its process of operation, who are their customers, what are the touchpoints.
 From this, you can assess the level of customer experience development and compare it to the goals of the business.
 Is the business able to respond to customers’ needs promptly?
 How are the concerns of the customers addressed?

 What are the present ways in which the business can monitor customer experience?
 This is the point where a business picks out monitoring methods such as using software that enable interactive sessions, monitoring the performance of the staff charged with the duty of interacting with customers.
 Fostering interaction with customers will ensure the entity receives reactions from customers and complaints can be addressed effectively and on time.
 Customer experience determines in a big way whether a customer will be back to have business with you in the future or even send referrals to you.

 - Customer Experience Improvement

 The goal of business process management is therefore to reduce errors by human beings while at the same time, directing the stakeholders towards the required standards of performing their roles.
-Proper business process management translates into continuous optimum performance of an entity in its operations.
-This then leads into a smooth running, hence better and continuous improvement of customer experience.
+Proper business process management translates into the continuous optimum performance of an entity in its operations.
+This then leads into a smooth-running, hence better and continuous improvement of customer experience.